ArctosDB/documentation-wiki/_how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.markdown

 ``<img src="https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20FAQ.jpg" width="50">
 **Add FAQ text here?**``

-## How to Get the Most out of Arctos-Github!
+## How To Edit the Arctos Handbook Locally
 Editing and creating pages for the Arctos Handbook in the online Github interface is easy and straightforward.
 However, at some point, you may need to do more, such as move and edit more than one file at a time.
 Or perhaps a new page needs more time to complete.
 This is a step-by-step introduction to working with the Arctos Handbook Github repository.

 **First**, let's download and install a desktop tool that allows a local folder to communicate with Github-- [**Github Desktop**](https://desktop.github.com/) (PC or Mac)